3 Best Sledgehammers (2023 Review)

 Buying Guide

-In this buying guide, we aim to help you select the right sledgehammer by explaining how a sledgehammer&#;s handle, weight, cost, and intended use impact the user experience.
+This buying guide aims to assist you in making an informed decision by explaining how handle materials, weight, cost, and intended use influence the overall user experience.

 Handle Material

-Wood is a traditional choice for a sledgehammer handle because of its flexibility and feel.
-Unlike fiberglass, wood handles can&#;t sustain their shape over time and are prone to cracking, splintering, and cosmetic damage.
+Wood has been a traditional choice for sledgehammer handles due to its flexibility and tactile feel.
+However, unlike fiberglass, wooden handles lack longevity and are prone to damage such as cracking and splintering.

-Steel is the most durable of all handle materials and is crack-resistant.
-While sledgehammers outfitted with steel handles are effective, they can be more expensive and heavier than their wood and fiberglass counterparts.
+Steel is the most resilient handle material, boasting crack resistance.
+While steel-handled sledgehammers are reliable, they are usually more expensive and heavier than their wood or fiberglass counterparts.

 Weight

-The majority of a sledgehammer&#;s weight comes from its head, which can range from three to over 20 pounds.
-A sledgehammer&#;s head weight is important because it usually determines the head design and handle&#;s length.
-Take a look at the features of the following sledgehammer head sizes:
+The majority of a sledgehammer's weight results from its head, which can range from three to over 20 pounds.
+The weight of the head typically influences its design and handle length.
+The following sizes provide guidance regarding head weights:

 Use